Government employees considering student loan refinancing need to be especially careful.

 Unlike the fed loans, private loans don’t have provisions for income-driven repayment or PSLF.

 For government employees, the decision to refinance a private loan usually comes down to interest rates and monthly payments.
-If the refi lender is offering a better deal than the current private loan, the refinance is probably a good idea.
+Private loans are ready to refinance when borrowers can find better loan terms.

 In most cases, borrowers will seek out the lender offering the lowest interest rate.
 However, there are times where a borrower may pursue a longer repayment length, such as 20 years, to get the lowest possible monthly payment.
 Going this route allows borrowers the opportunity to free up additional cash to pay off credit card debt or save to buy a house.